Team

 Creative Producer

-Izzy Roberts-Orr is a poet, writer, broadcaster and arts worker based on Dja Dja Wurrung land.
-Formerly Artistic Director and Co-CEO of the Emerging and Digital Writers’ Festivals, and a Co-Director of the National Young Writers’ Festival, Izzy has most recently been working with local artists in the Western suburbs of Narrm Melbourne as Maribyrnong’s Arts Engagement Officer, advocating for artists on the Collingwood Yard Board and Moreland Arts Advisory Committee and is a Co-Director of Broadwave podcasting network.
-Izzy regularly consults on advisory and funding panels as an industry expert.
+Formerly Artistic Director and Co-CEO of the Emerging and Digital Writers’ Festivals, and a Co-Director of the National Young Writers’ Festival, Izzy has also worked with local artists in the Western suburbs of Narrm Melbourne advocated for artists on the Collingwood Yard Board and Moreland Arts Advisory Committee and as a Co-Director of Broadwave podcasting network.
+She regularly consults on advisory and funding panels as an industry expert.

 (Headshot credit: Leah Jing)